>Back

 research funds and is intended to be used by people working on LCS

 research.
-The system was configured to have enough lines for
+The system was configured to have enough lines for periods

 when these researchers are home (i.e. mornings before coming in and